 - Performs well in nasty weather

 - 20-pocket organizer wall and a flashlight loop

 - Not ideal for warmer weather – it’s a winter tent guys

-At first glance, the Black Diamond Eldorado looks like a well built, but “average” mountaineering tent.
+At first glance, the Eureka Alpenlite XT looks like a well built, but “average” mountaineering tent.
 Well, don’t let those looks fool you.
-It’s an excellent choice for high altitude treks in snow, and is bulletproof in extreme weather
+It’s an excellent choice for high altitude treks in snow, and is bulletproof in extreme weather.

-It has two hooded vents you can zip open at the peak, and another over the door.
-It’s quite roomy at 30.8 square feet and has plenty of peak height at around 40 inches.
+It has multiple ventilation ports you can zip open at the peak, mesh panels, and another over the door.
+It’s quite roomy at 31 square feet and has plenty of peak height at around 40 inches.
 Also, there are six pockets, two gear lofts, and two flashlight loops.